ThatSINEWAVE/ThatSINEWAVE/README.md

 ## 💻 Coding Philosophy:

 - I believe in writing clean, efficient code that not only works but also tells a story.
-- Passionate about UI/UX design, I strive to build interfaces that are not just user-friendly but also visually appealing.
+- Passionate about random fun projects, I strive to build ideas that are not just user-friendly but also very useful.
 - Committed to open-source.
 Sharing knowledge and contributing to the community is what drives me forward.

 ## 🎮 Fun Fact: